CGuerreroCordova/HydroDEM/README.md

 between rasters, masks, Fourier transforms, reprojections, resampling, new and existing filter, etc. All of these was developed using mainly python GDAL and NumPy libraries.

-To see a detailed explanation of this work, the pdf report "on work" can be found at:
+To see a detailed explanation of this work, the pdf report can be found at:
 [Thesis Report (spanish)](https://github.com/CGuerreroCordova/HydroDEM/blob/master/doc/Latex/InformeTesisMaestriaCGuerrero.pdf)

 ### The flow to process a DEM corresponds to the following diagram: